nl253/Dictionaries/README.md

   dict to user completion

 #### For g:MARKUP types:
-1. look in all g:WORKING_DIRS (3 levels of depth) for files extensions specified by g:MARKUP_EXT.
+1. look in all g:WORKING_DIRS for files extensions specified by g:MARKUP_EXT.
 2. add to user defined completion

 ----------------------------------------------------------------------------------------------